Dipsingh/dipsingh.github.io/_posts/2025-02-16-Hashing-HighSpeed-Packet-Processing.md

 **Memory Efficiency and Relocation**: Cuckoo hashing generally achieves high load factors—often 80% or more—while still guaranteeing O(1) lookup times.
 However, as the table becomes nearly full, insertions may trigger a cascade of evictions or even fail if a cycle is detected.
 To address this, hardware designers usually provision extra capacity to keep load factors moderate and employ efficient rehashing strategies when necessary.
-Some modern switch ASICs include small secondary tables or fallback mechanisms to handle the rare cases of insertion failure, ensuring that packet forwarding continues uninterrupted while the control plane can address the issue with a global rehash or expansion.
+ASICs can include small secondary tables or fallback mechanisms to handle the rare cases of insertion failure, ensuring that packet forwarding continues uninterrupted while the control plane can address the issue with a global rehash or expansion.